Recruiting staff

 As an employer, you need to fulfil and understand your responsibilities towards individuals you hire on a zero-hours contract in terms of their employment rights such as the National Minimum Wage and holiday rights.
 See who should be paid the minimum wage and know how much holiday to give your staff.

-Asking an individual to work at very short notice, which does not allow them to plan ahead, eg to arrange childcare, could be problematic for them, causing tension or upset.
+Asking an individual to work at very short notice, which does not allow them to, for example, fulfil family commitments, eg to arrange childcare, could be problematic for them, causing tension, stress or upset.
+This can also lead to a feeling of always being on call and can make it difficult to plan ahead.

 You should note that where there are long-term zero-hours contracts in place, where work is regularly offered and accepted, there is the potential for difficulties regarding the actual employment status of the individual on the zero-hours contract.